HimanshuR321/SoC-IITB-2025-Trackathon/Week5/Assignment/Assignment.md

 Build the UI of an **e-commerce platform** using **React.js** and **Tailwind CSS**.

-You’ll be assigned a **specific page** from the design system and expected to recreate it using components, layouts, and Tailwind’s utility classes.
+You have been assigned a **specific page** from the design system and expected to recreate it using components, layouts, and Tailwind’s utility classes.

 ---